joelding/qrc/embedded.md

 # EMBEDDED LINUX

+ 1. I always dream that I can unlock the shackle of KEIL ...

 ## Building a Root Filesystem
 **How to make a jffs2/ubifs read-only filesystem?**
 2018/11/21 while handling 0x1985 issue**